camwhite/ez-rtc/README.md

-# An Ez way to manage peers with WebRTC
+# An Ez way to connect peers via WebRTC

 Under Construction 🚧